Creative Writing Concentration

 To foster the growth of student writers on campus, the Colleges' English Department includes numerous faculty writers.
-From poetry to fiction, screenwriting to creative non-fiction, the writers who teach at HWS are writers have all been published and often anthologized for their creative works.
+From poetry to fiction, screenwriting to creative non-fiction, the writers who teach at HWS have all been published and have even had their creative works anthologized.

 This course offers introductory techniques in the writing of both fiction and poetry.
 The workshop format emphasizes group discussion of the writings of class members.
 Some exercises are assigned, some individual invention is expected.
 Readings of modern authors supplement discussions of form and technique.
 This course is normally required as a prerequisite for fiction and poetry workshops.
-Prerequisite: ENG 101.
-(Parker, Conroy-Goldman, Staff, offered each semester) Typical readings: short stories and poems by a wide variety of modern writers.
+Prerequisite: at least one other English course.(Cowles, Conroy-Goldman, Babbitt, Staff, offered each semester) Typical readings: short stories and poems by a wide variety of modern writers.
+(Staff)

-An intensive workshop devoted to the creation and critiquing of student fiction, this course is suitable for students strongly committed to fiction writing.
+An intensive workshop devoted to the creation and critique of student fiction, this course is suitable for students strongly committed to fiction writing.
 Students are expected to produce a portfolio of polished stories.
 Prerequisite: Permission of instructor, based on writing sample.
-ENG 260 is generally required.
-(Conroy-Goldman, Spring, offered annually)
+ENG 190/290 is generally required.
+(Hamilton)

 This is a writing course in creative nonfiction designed for English majors or others seriously interested in working to develop their own voices in the medium of the personal essay.
 Students read and discuss essays by major contemporary American essayists.
-They also read and discuss each others' essays in a workshop with an eye toward revision.
+The also read and discuss each other’s essays in a workshop with an eye to revision.
 Participants should be prepared to write one essay a week.
-Prerequisite: permission of instructor, based on a writing sample.
-(Staff, Spring, offered annually) Typical readings: Selections from Didion, Orwell, Dillard, Lopate, McPhee, Walker, Kingston, Kincaid, Sanders and others.
+Prerequisite: Permission of instructor, based on writing sample (Staff)

 For more information about Creative Writing at HWS, please contact David Weiss at email@example.com or (315) 781-3644